roboticslab-uc3m/teo-developer-manual/README.md

 # teo-software-manual

-For now most material is in: [kinematics-dynamics](https://github.com/roboticslab-uc3m/kinematics-dynamics)  <-- Click here!
+Since the old `teo-main` was renamed, for now most material is in: [kinematics-dynamics](https://github.com/roboticslab-uc3m/kinematics-dynamics)  <-- Click here!

-This is because `teo-main` was renamed.
-Soon you'll have a new funcional `teo-main`.
+Soon you'll have a new funcional [teo-main](https://github.com/roboticslab-uc3m/teo-main).

 Note that the simulator of kinematics-dynamics, teoSim, will soon be replaced by components from [openrave-yarp-plugins](https://github.com/roboticslab-uc3m/openrave-yarp-plugins), which also includes collision avoidance.
 Keep up on this on: https://github.com/roboticslab-uc3m/QA/issues/2 and https://github.com/orgs/roboticslab-uc3m/projects/2